Guidance

 If you have been raped or sexually assaulted, you should consider getting medical help as soon as possible.

 If you have reported the incident to the police, they may take you to a government hospital, police ‘medico legal’ clinic or a rural health unit (in smaller provinces or islands).
 Government tertiary hospitals usually have Women and Children Protection Units, which can assist in medico-legal examination (including a physical check), counselling and reporting, where needed.
-However, facilities may be more limited in rural areas or smaller islands, including in areas popular with tourists.
-The availability of support and medical assistance will also vary per hospital.
+Healthcare facilities are more limited outside of the largest cities, including in those areas popular with tourists.
+This means the support and medical assistance can vary greatly depending on where you are in the Philippines.
 You may not be able to choose which hospital you go to.

 In Manila, the Philippine General Hospital (PGH) has a ‘One Stop Shop’ that offers full medical assistance for survivors of rape and sexual assault, including counselling.